Celery (software): Technology

 Celery is written in Python, but the protocol can be implemented in any language.
 It can also operate with other languages using webhooks.
 There is also a Ruby-Client called RCelery, a PHP client, a Go client, a Rust client, and a Node.js client.

-The recommended message brokers are RabbitMQ or Redis.
-In comparison with RabbitMQ, Redis represents a good start.
-However, if there is a valid reason and Redis is no longer meeting the requirements for the project, it is simple to switch to RabbitMQ.
-Additionally, MongoDB, Amazon SQS, CouchDB, IronMQ, and databases (using SQLAlchemy or the Django ORM) are supported in status experimental.
+Celery requires a message broker to run.
+As of October 2024, Redis and RabbitMQ are supported and actively maintained and monitored.
+Amazon SQS is supported and maintained but does not support worker inspection and management at runtime, while Zookeeper and Kafka are currently in experimental development.